-Consultation events are held both in the day and evening, to allow interested parties to attend at their convenience.
-These are usually held across the five neighbourhood areas in the Borough, although these may be subject to change depending on availability and suitability.
+Consultation events are usually held across the five neighbourhood areas in the borough, although these may be subject to change depending on availability and suitability.

 The table below shows the neighbourhood areas for the purposes of consultation and the settlements they include.
-There will be one event in each neighbourhood area, locations will vary based on availability although a community facility is normally selected.
+There will be a maximum of one event in each neighbourhood area, locations will vary based on availability although a community facility is normally selected.